-Schools that own or keep one or more pigs are required to register as a biosecurity entity with Biosecurity Queensland.
-All landholders that have pigs on their property need to register for a property identification code with Biosecurity Queensland.
+Schools that own or keep one or more pigs are required to register as a biosecurity entity with Biosecurity Queensland and will be allocated a property identification code for the property where the animal(s) are kept.
+Please refer to Department of Primary Industries On-farm biosecurity for further information on biosecurity obligations.

 All pigs must be identified with brands or National Livestock Identification System (NLIS) approved ear tags before being moved from a property to another property where a change of ownership takes place, to saleyards, to abattoirs or to shows or events.
-Pigs over 30kg must be identified with a slap brand registered to the property.
+Pigs over 30 kg must be identified with a slap brand registered to the property.